writecz/varnish-cache-log-warmer/README.md

 # varnish-cache-warmer

-This is a bash script that uses curl to warm up Varnish by targeting the sitemap.xml of the website
+This is a bash script that uses curl to warm up Varnish by targeting URLs from Varnish log.

+This script is designed to keep Varnish cache always in best shape.
+This script traverse top hits in Varnish log, pausing during high system load and stopping at Varnish cache purge.
+It's recommended to be run as a cron job to keep one instance of the script always running.

 ## Requirements

-It uses the curl package and the website should have a sitemap.xml to work.
+- user running the script must have an access to Varnish logs
+- set up a cron job for maximal operability.

 ## Executing the script

-You can pass as many URLs or IP as you want to the script like this:

-    $ sudo chmod +x varnish-cache-warmer.sh
+    $ chmod +x varnish-cache-warmer.sh

-    $ ./varnish-cache-warmer.sh example1.com example2.com example3.com
+    # Enable varnish logs
+    $ systemctl enable varnishncsa

+    # Add a line to cron job
+    $ crontab -e
+    * * * * * ~/varnish-cache-warmer.sh

 ## Room for improvement

-If you happen to find something not to your liking, you are welcome to send a PR.
+- script is warming up all URLs in Varnish log - hits and passes.
+This might not be effective.
+- if you find anything that needs to be improved, let me know.